Mama Bird

 Defunct restaurant in Portland, Oregon, U.S.

 Mama Bird was a restaurant in Portland, Oregon, United States.
 In 2023, the counter service restaurant announced plans to expand the menu, add table service, and become known as Mama Bird Wood Fire Grill.
-The restaurant closed permanently on January 26, 2025, and Gabriel Pascuzzi converted the space into Bistecca Wood Fire Steakhouse.
+Mama Bird closed permanently on January 26, 2025.

 Description

 Mama Bird was a casual, counter-service restaurant in the Slabtown neighborhood of Portland's Northwest District, with a seating capacity of approximately 90 people.
 The interior had high ceilings, large windows, natural wood, neutral tones, and plants.
 Mama Bird's "allergy-friendly" menu focused on grilled chicken and vegetables.
 Pete Cottell of Willamette Week has said the menu "[split] the difference between comfort food and health food".